mysociety/yournextrepresentative/README.md

   * A form to add a new candidate with their basic contact details, Twitter username, etc.

+  * Similarly, allow the contact details (or 2015 constituency) of any candidate to be edited.

 So this is enough for basic entry of candidate data, but there's a lot more that should be done to make this a useful and usable tool.

 ## Things Still To Do:

-* Add *some* reasonable CSS at least - I've added foundation and put everything in a 12 wide column, but otherwise spent no time on that.

-* Allow people to edit the contact details, etc. of a person.

 * Auto-complete parties